The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Problem statement

 for all $b>0$. \end{assumption}

 The wind speed estimation problem addressed in this letter is therefore as follows:

-\begin{problem} For a given wind turbine system in \eqref{eq:P_w}, \eqref{eq:Jwg} and its nonlinearity \eqref{eq:Phi}, find alternative global convergence proof such that the I\&I estimator is capable of providing an asymptotically consistent and online estimate $\hat{U}$, and also opens up the extension to time-delayed and/or uncertain systems.
-That is, an estimate of $U$ verifies
+\begin{problem} For the given wind turbine system in \eqref{eq:P_w}, \eqref{eq:Jwg} and its nonlinearity \eqref{eq:Phi}, find an estimator that is capable of providing an asymptotically consistent estimate of $\hat{U}$ and $\hat{\omega}_g$ which is also robust to time-delays.
+That is, an estimate of $U$ and $\omega_g $ such that:

 \end{problem}